Tether (USDT) Price Hits $1.00

-Tether (USDT) traded down 0% against the US dollar during the 24 hour period ending at 11:00 AM Eastern on June 5th.
-Over the last week, Tether has traded 0% lower against the US dollar.
-Tether has a market cap of $83.16 billion and approximately $22.07 billion worth of Tether was traded on exchanges in the last 24 hours.
-One Tether token can currently be purchased for about $1.00 or 0.00003782 BTC on cryptocurrency exchanges.
+Tether (USDT) traded down 0% against the dollar during the 1 day period ending at 21:00 PM E.T. on June 5th.
+Tether has a market cap of $83.19 billion and approximately $33.52 billion worth of Tether was traded on exchanges in the last 24 hours.
+Over the last seven days, Tether has traded up 0% against the dollar.
+One Tether token can currently be bought for approximately $1.00 or 0.00003900 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.